Tenex Health TX Procedure

 - Tennis Elbow

 Tenex Health TX at The Center For Musculoskeletal Disorders

-If you suffer from chronic pain or recurring symptoms due to tendinitis, call one our Orthopedic Centers and schedule an appointment to have your disorder accurately diagnoses and evaluated by a doctor.
+If you suffer from chronic pain or recurring symptoms due to tendinitis, call one our Orthopedic Centers and schedule an appointment to have your disorder accurately diagnoses and evaluated by an orthopedic doctor or podiatrist.
 Our specialist will be able to determine if you are a candidate for a Tenex Procedure and advise you of any other possible treatments available.